What Do You Do When I Come to Therapy?

-Medication alone cannot solve all issues.
-What medication does is treat the symptoms.
-Our work together is designed to explore the root of the issue, dig deep into your behavior and teach strategies that can help you create a life that you love.
+Medications alone do not solve all issues.
+Medications treat the symptoms.
+Our work together l to explore the root of the issue, dig deep into your behavior and teach strategies that can help you create a life that you love.

-Medication can be effective and sometimes needs to be combined with therapy.
-If you need additional support I work closely with psychiatrists in the area to help you find the best fit for your needs.
+Medications can be effective and are sometimes combined with therapy.
+If you need more support I work closely with providers in the area to help you find the best fit for your needs.

 Can I Afford Therapy?

-The average cost of an individual session is $90.
-Couples and family sessions cost more.
-I also accept many forms of insurance, credit cards, cash and checks – We can discuss your payment and insurance options when you call.
+The average cost of an individual session is $150.
+I also accept some insurance, credit cards, cash and checks We can discuss your payment and insurance options when you call.

 Do You Accept Insurance?